Joe Kinder - Bone Tomahawk

 It’s funny how much pressure and importance we put into our climbing.
 I get so confused about this sort of stuff.
 When I don’t have a project or something to obsess over I look at it all so differently.
 But then I find myself with a special route to focus on and my entire livelihood makes sense.
 Having a hard project to focus on gives me reasons to eat better, be healthier and to strive for something that will make me feel amazing.
 A process that involves devotion and focus for an intense challenge is where I find myself the happiest.

-We trudged out there for 2.5 hours to arrive at the cave tucked away in those hills in the state of Utah on that obscure hillside.
+We trudged out there for 2.5 hours to arrive at the cave tucked away in the hills of Utah on that specific obscure hillside.
 The shape was perfect, there were holds and the rock was yellow and bone-white.
 We built a fire, dried our socks and chose our lines.
 My choice was the most improbable pathway out the steepest and longest part of the cave.
 I got right to work.

-I was never able to link more than 3-4 moves together and I felt insecure about the moves and beta I used.
+I was never able to link more than three or four moves together and I felt insecure about the moves and beta I used.
 They were all just possibilities at the time.
-This last spring however, I revisited and had some good sessions.
-It was another season of 5 days on the line.
+Last spring (2015) however, I revisited and had some good sessions.
+It was another season of five days on the line.
 This spring however (for some reason) lead me to think it was possible.
 My girlfriend Lindsey suggested I put in real time on it.
 I liked the idea, but also felt like it could be a waste of our time and wasn’t realistic.
-I love trying hard rigs, but when you devote it means you believe you can actually climb it.
+I love trying hard rigs, but when you commit, it means you believe you can actually climb it.
 Or maybe not… ?

 Over three weeks I went through the process of a hard route with utter devotion and obsession.
 I felt stronger and lighter than ever and knew there was a possibility in doing this thing.
 I trained on the route and spent time hanging on the rope analyzing in small sections.
 I had to learn the micro details of how to make the moves as perfect and efficient as possible.
 I gained ground fast and started to link bigger and bigger sections.
 The first boulder problem however was always hard.
 I would say it’s about V11 and super finicky.
 I had never been able to link through this section until this year.
 Each day I would put massive amounts of energy into making gains.
 Whether it was simply more moves to connect or a sensation of strength and positivity.
 Forward progression was occurring and that was all I could’ve asked for.

-Week 2 was a game changer.
+Week two was a game changer.
 I linked through the first boulder problem and fell in the ending zone.
 I was close.
 I thought.